gicentre/elm-vega/README.md

 -   If you are interested in working with Vega, see [Creating your first Vega Visualization with Elm-Vega](https://github.com/gicentre/elm-vega/tree/master/docs/vega/helloWorld) and [Specifying a Vega bar chart](https://github.com/gicentre/elm-vega/tree/master/docs/vega/barChart).
 -   For a more thorough set of Vega-Lite examples/tutorial, see the [Vega-Lite walkthrough](https://github.com/gicentre/elm-vega/tree/master/docs/walkthrough/README.md).
 -   For a rich set of Vega examples see the [Vega example gallery](https://github.com/gicentre/elm-vega/tree/master/vTest-gallery).
--   For the elm-vega API documentation see <http://package.elm-lang.org/packages/gicentre/elm-vega/latest>
+-   To get coding, see the [elm-vegaLite API](http://package.elm-lang.org/packages/gicentre/elm-vega/latest) and the [elm-vega API]() documentation.
--   Further examples can be found in the [elm-vega vlExamples](https://github.com/gicentre/elm-vega/tree/master/vlExamples) and [elm-vega vExamples](https://github.com/gicentre/elm-vega/tree/master/vExamples) folders.
+-   Further examples can be found in the [elm-vegaLite examples](https://github.com/gicentre/elm-vega/tree/master/vlExamples) and [elm-vega examples](https://github.com/gicentre/elm-vega/tree/master/vExamples) folders.
 -   For an example of fully embedding an elm-vega visualization in an elm SPA, see [elm-embed-vega](https://github.com/yardsale8/elm-embed-vega).